tfwio/AmalgamUS/sfd/readme.md

 Historically, there used to be countless resources on line to use as references up until around 2010, at which time most of such resources disappeared from the www, including full-spirited PWEI-NATION, PWSI (Pop Will Sample Itself) and PWEI-product presence.

-Once upon a time, PWEI-NATION actually contained the most accurate form of this font as seen publicly in the form of a bitmap image (or some digital/pixel format).
+Once upon a time, PWEI-NATION (or similarly named fan page) actually contained the most accurate form of this font as seen publicly in the form of a bitmap image (or some digital/pixel format).
 For reasons unknown to me, the font disappeared from the public domain shortly thereafter.  (wishing I had that bitmap)

 I had at a given time collected many of the resources I had found in the past, to lose them in several hard-disk crashes ;(